 For a long time I was anti-accessory but now I think a necklace and rings are an improvement and give chicks something to ask about.
 I like black leather cuffs; chicks who ask about them are usually into BDSM as well.
 Amazon has loads of cheap and okay jewelry.
 A search for “Masculine jewelry” will do you fine.
 I like black rings and they are like $8 on Amazon.
 Etsy is also fine for this.
 The “story” around the item matters more than the item.
 Lots of these are cool, albeit a little pricey.
 Chicks don’t know the difference between $10, $100, or $1,000 accessories, so why bother getting $1,000 accessories?

 For brands, in shoes I like Allen Edmonds, Alden, Common Projects, Hugo Boss, and Wolf & Shepherd.
-The specific shoe or boot is less important than it being a) comfortable/easy to walk in and b) being leather, preferably black in my case.
+The specific shoe or boot is less important than it being a) comfortable/easy to walk in and b) leather, preferably black.
+For leather shoe guys, shell cordovan #8 is also cool.
 IMO shoes are a place to spend more rather than less, as good ones will last many years and can be re-soled.
 Most of these are expensive, but Allen Edmonds does sales, factory seconds, etc. that will get the cost under $200.
 If you can visit New York or LA, you’ll be able to try a wide selection of many of these shoes.